Aurore Sourcebook

 Aurore Sourcebook is a supplement published by Game Designers' Workshop in 1987 for the science fiction role-playing game 2300 AD.

 Contents

-Aurore Sourcebook is a campaign setting that describes in detail the planet Aurore, the furthest human outpost on the French Arm.
-The book covers geography, weather, native biology, the colonies and their history, the Kafer invaders, important personalities, and suggestions for scenarios.
-It also includes eight pages of color plates.
+Aurore Sourcebook is a campaign setting supplement which details the distant planet Aurore and includes ideas for adventure scenarios, with eight pages of color illustrations.

 Publication history

-Aurore Sourcebook was written by William H. Keith, Jr., with a cover by Steve Venters, and was published in 1987 by Game Designers' Workshop as a 96-page book.
+Aurore Sourcebook was written by William H. Keith Jr., with a cover by Steve Venters, and was published in 1987 by Game Designers' Workshop as a 96-page book.

 Reception

 In the May 1988 edition of Dragon (Issue #145), Jim Bambra thought this book "contains a wealth of detail and is stuffed full of adventure ideas...
 Great care and inspired design have gone into this book."
 Bambra concluded, "The Aurore Sourcebook is highly recommended as a fully fledged science-fiction setting and as a world of adventure."